BuildOnBeam/layerzero-v2-bridge-builder/README.md

 # Layerzero v2 Bridge Builder

-This document explains the various commands in the Makefile and their usage.
-These commands are designed to deploy and manage bridge contracts, set peers, and interact with tokens on different chains using `foundry` and `cast`.
+This document explains how to deploy contracts on two chains using LayerZero's OFT (for ERC20) and ONFT (for ERC721) with `oftadapter` and `onftadapter` - check [here for Layerzero v2 documentation](https://docs.layerzero.network/v2/developers/evm/overview).
+These commands allow deploying two contracts on two separate blockchains for ERC20 and ERC721 tokens.

+In the future, Layerzero will deploy also the adapter and the oft for ERC1155s, so for now, ERC1155 cannot be bridged with the lz-v2.

 ---

+## Install dependencies

+To start, install the dependencies running `npm i`

 ## Before starting